-Anu, called An by the Sumerians, was the Mesopotamian sky god who sat at the summit of the divine hierarchy as the ultimate source of authority from which kingship descended.
+Anu, called An by the Sumerians, was the Mesopotamian sky god and “father of the gods” who sat at the summit of the divine hierarchy as the ultimate source of authority from which kingship descended, forming with Enlil and Ea (Enki) the triad of highest Mesopotamian deities.
 His chief seat of worship was Uruk.
 Yet for all his rank he was a remote figure, so distant that day-to-day rule over gods and men was delegated to Enlil and later Marduk.
 Honored across Mesopotamia for nearly three thousand years, his cult dwindled under the later empires and ended in the early centuries CE.
 The father of the sky faded out of all worship.

 Worth remembering